EquilibriumTechnologies/ssc/README.md

 Clone this repo.
 mvn clean package install

+in ssc/ssc-dist/target there will be a bin tar.
+Extract that to your desired running location.

-For a single account monitoring, create an AwsCredentials.properties file in /src/main/resources with appropriate accesses.
-(See xxx for the one we use)
+For a single account monitoring, create an AwsCredentials.properties file in extracted_location/conf/ with appropriate accesses.
+(See below for a sample policy)

-Modify ssc.properties accordingly.
+Modify ssc.properties accordingly, its got comments!

-Run com.eqt.ssc.SimpleStateCollector
+Run the main class com.eqt.ssc.SimpleStateCollector via the shell file found in extracted_location/bin.

+#### Monitoring Capabilities
+* autoscaling
+* cloudformation
+* cloudfront
+* dynamodb
+* *ec2*
+* *elasticloadbalancing*
+* elasticmapreduce
+* glacier
+* iam
+* rds
+* redshift
+* route53
+* *s3*
+* sdb
+* sns
+* sqs

 #### Credits